samidala/courier-service-design/readme.md

 # Setting up code base

-1. Have java 8 installed on machine
+1. Have java 8 installed on machine.
-2. Have IntelliJ installed
+2. Have IntelliJ installed.
+3. Have maven installed.
-3. Enable annotation processing.
+4. Enable annotation processing.
 File menu --> Settings --> Build, execution, deployment --> compile --> annotation process and check  enable annotation processing
    ![img.png](img.png)
-4. Wait for maven project to load, if not automatically done, right click on pom.xml and add as maven project.
+5. Wait for maven project to load, if not automatically done, right click on pom.xml and add as maven project.

 # Delivery cost client
 # Assumptions: